Entry requirements

 Results of entrance examinations form basis of selection

-Since almost all courses have a surplus of applicants, a selection has to be made.
-The results of the entrance exams form the basis for this selection.
-Eligible applicants who are not offered a place in the first selection, will be placed in reserve and will only be accepted if a vaccancy occurs.
+Since almost all programmes and courses have a surplus of applicants, a selection has to be made.
+The results of the entrance examinations form the basis for this selection.
+Eligible applicants who are not offered a place in the first selection, will be placed on waiting list and will only be accepted if a vacancy occurs.

 If you have the knowledge but not the grades

-If you do not fulfil the entry requirements through formal qualifications you can apply to get your eligibility evaluated based on knowledge acquired in other ways.
+If you do not meet the entry requirements through formal qualifications you can apply for exemption or to get your eligibility evaluated based on knowledge acquired in other ways.